samuelpmish/RLUtilities/README.md

 git clone https://github.com/samuelpmish/RLUtilities
 ```

-Run build.sh to build the C++ tools and their python bindings
+Run build.sh to build the C++ tools and/or python bindings

 ## Adding to a project